PlasmaPHP/plasma/README.md

 # Plasma
-Plasma aims to be an asynchronous, non-blocking (data access) Database Abstraction Layer.
+Plasma provides an asynchronous, non-blocking (data access) Database Abstraction Layer.

 Plasma does not aim to be a full Database Abstraction Layer.
 Simulating missing features is not a goal and should never be.